sebastian-mora/ruse_website/blogs/private-link/index.md

 ## Why Private Link

 As organizations navigate the intricate web of AWS networking, the choice of a secure communication pattern between accounts becomes pivotal.
-While Virtual Private Network (VPN) connections, Virtual Private Cloud (VPC), and Transit Gateways for interconnecting AWS environments are common, the Private Link Service Endpoint pattern offers unique advantages.
+While Virtual Private Network (VPN) connections, Virtual Private Cloud (VPC) Peering, and Transit Gateways for interconnecting AWS environments are common, the Private Link Service Endpoint pattern offers unique advantages.

 Unlike VPNs, which often come with the overhead of managing encryption keys and potential latency concerns, Private Link establishes direct, private connections, bypassing the public internet altogether.

-Similarly, VPC peering provides a straightforward means of connecting VPCs, it lacks granular control over access and traffic that Private Link afford and Transit Gateways may not be the optimal choice for low complexity and external client scenarios.
+Similarly, VPC peering provides a straightforward means of connecting VPCs, but lacks granular control over access and traffic that Private Link afford.
+Additionally, Transit Gateways may not be the optimal choice for low complexity and external client scenarios.

 For external clients, the enhanced security, fine-tuned access controls, and reduced dependency on a centralized gateway offered by the Private Link Service Endpoints make it a suitable and efficient solution.